aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/_index.md

 ﻿---
 title: Configuring the Export
+articleTitle: Configuring the Export
+linktitle: Configuring the Export
 description: "This section provides a list with links to the Documentation about configuring the export."
 type: docs
 weight: 80